trustgraph-ai/trustgraph/docs/tech-specs/tool-services.md

 Requests and responses use untyped dicts.
 No schema validation at the agent level - the tool service is responsible for validating its inputs.
 This provides maximum flexibility for defining new services.

-### Client Interface: Direct Pulsar
+### Client Interface: Direct Pulsar Topics

-Tool services are invoked via direct Pulsar messaging, not through the existing typed client abstraction.
-The tool-service descriptor specifies a Pulsar queue name.
-A base class will be defined for implementing tool services.
-Implementation details to be determined during development.
+Tool services use direct Pulsar topics without requiring flow configuration:

+- **Request Topic**: `non-persistent://tg/request/{topic}`
+- **Response Topic**: `non-persistent://tg/response/{topic}`

+Where `{topic}` comes from the tool-service descriptor.
+For example, a service with `"topic": "joke"` uses:
+- `non-persistent://tg/request/joke`
+- `non-persistent://tg/response/joke`

+This avoids the complexity of flow blueprints and allows services to be deployed independently.

 ### Error Handling: Standard Error Convention